 Tuition Payment Plan

 Tuition payment plans are available through the Office of the Bursar using Tuition Management Systems, allowing students to spread tuition payments over 5-10 equal monthly payments.
-Visit the Payment Plans website for more information or to enroll.
+Visit the Payment Plans page for more information or to enroll.

 Students whose employer is paying, or reimbursing, all or part of their tuition costs may be eligible for delayed tuition payments until payment is remitted by the employer.
 Additionally, for your convenience, the Office of the Bursar will directly bill those employers who pay the University directly.
-For more information, visit the Employee Tuition Reimbursement web page or contact the Office of the Bursar at firstname.lastname@example.org or 773-298-3046.
+For more information, visit the Employee Tuition Reimbursement page or contact the Office of the Bursar at firstname.lastname@example.org or 773-298-3046.